mrjames313/pic_electrostatic/README.md

 # Particle In Cell - Electrostatic model

-Simple 1D solver working toward a particle-in-cell (PIC) model for plasma simulations.
+Basic (1D) simulator modeling evolution of systems of charged particles (electrostatic) over time.
+For example, plasma simulations.
+Uses the particle in cell (PIC) approach to model system state and compute resulting dynamics.

 ## Model assumptions

-Uses uniform Rho, Diriclet (0V boundary conditions) for electric field model.
+Uses uniform Rho, Dirichlet boundary conditions (0V in this case) for electric field model.

 ## Sources